 However, there is no separate global date-based timeline view that allows you to select a date and see movement history across multiple users in one place.

-You can also open any individual submission that has Live Tracking and use the Download icon above the map to download the tracking data for that specific submission only.
+For detailed live tracking data (including the full route), you need to open an individual submission that has Live Tracking enabled and use the Download option available above the map.
+This downloads the tracking data specific to that submission only.

 Live Tracking data generated in Clappia is stored along with the submission in which tracking is used.
 This allows the live tracking route and related details to be viewed later as part of the submission record.